mikkokallio/bicep-workshop/README.md

 - Using the same principles as above, create a string parameter `location` with the value `westeurope`.
 Run what-if, and observe how `location` is treated differently from `productName` because it has a default value.
 - Everywhere in the code, replace the string literal `'westeurope'` with the parameter name.
 Run what-if.
 There should be no changes.
 - Finally, change the line to `param location string = resourceGroup().location`.
-- In addition to manually inserting parameter values, giving parameter values as arguments, and using default values, it's also possible to use a parameter file.
+The above tasks showed how it's possible to provide parameter values in several different ways: by manually inserting parameter values, giving parameter values as arguments, and using default values.
+Additionally, it's possible to use a parameter file.
 Read more about it here: https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files

 ## Task 2.2: Add descriptions to make the code easier to read
 - Read about decorators in https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters#decorators and read especially https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters#description to understand how description decorators are used.